If you’re here, it means you've heard something about The Curious Whore.

 ⭐️⭐️⭐️⭐️⭐️ “I just want Claudette to step on me in those stupid pink cheesecake shop heels.”— commenter, Reddit

-They wrote me emails that felt like diary entries.
+They wrote me long emails that felt like diary entries.

 They told me they felt seen.